yigitates17/Reaktor-Assignment/README.md

 A Work-In-Progress Assignment for Reaktor Internship Application

 # Home Page
 On the home page, users can view the on-going games (WebSocket feature is not available yet) and the recent 50 games.
-By clicking name of any player, users can reach player's profile page.
+By clicking name of any player, users can access player's profile page.

 ![1](https://user-images.githubusercontent.com/69986916/150693565-4d5e1e37-64d7-44ee-9e28-e085acf12b18.JPG)